Asymptotic fluctuations of representations of the unitary groups: Introduction

-The above quantities \eqref{eq:moments_moments} contain complete information about representation $\rho_n$; the study of asymptotics of representations is therefore reduced to studying asymptotics of $\momentTensor_k(\varepsilon_n \rho_n)$ in the limit $n\to\infty$.
+where $e_{ij}\in \M_n(\C)= \uu(n) \otimes_\R \C$ are the matrix units (we will show a refined version of this in Proposition \ref{prop:7}).
+The above quantities \eqref{eq:moments_moments} contain complete information about representation $\rho_n$; the study of asymptotics of representations is therefore reduced to studying asymptotics of $\momentTensor_\rank(\varepsilon_n \rho_n)\in\C[\Sy{\rank}]$ in the limit $n\to\infty$.
 It remains to determine which asymptotics will be most convenient.